 The Sony FE 24-70mm f/2.8 G-Master lens belongs to Sony’s top-of-the-line G-Master collection.
-Just like the other G-Master lenses, this zoom features impressive build quality and optics, and is capable of delivering image quality that rivals — and in some cases, exceeds — that of prime lenses in the same focal range.
+Just like the other G-Master lenses, this zoom features impressive build quality and optics, and is capable of delivering image quality that rivals that of prime lenses in the same focal range.

 With a whopping 18 elements in 13 groups, including one extra aspherical (XA) element, this lens packs some serious punch in the IQ department.
 It is every bit as sharp as the current gold standard, the Canon EF 24-70mm f/2.8 L II lens, but unlike that one, the Sony has all the advantages of a native lens.
 Both lenses are missing image stabilization, though, which is one of the extremely few issues I can find with either of them.

 At 886g, size and weight are comparable to the Canon zoom lens, with the Sony being slightly bigger and heavier, but not by much.
 This is unfortunately necessary in order to achieve the fast f/2.8 aperture throughout the entire zoom range.
-Mirrorless technology helps design smaller cameras and lenses, but it doesn’t circumvent the laws of Physics just yet.
+Mirrorless technology helps design smaller cameras and lenses, but it hasn’t managed to circumvent the laws of Physics just yet.